Nuclear binding energy predictions based on BP neural network: The residual interaction and BP neural network

+When we use the BP neural network method, the RMSDs obtained are compared with those in [12].
+The advantage is that the nuclear masses studied in a larger region without increasing the deviation.
+The disadvantages are that the method contains many parameters, and people cannot participate in the prediction process.
+Table 2 shows that the RMSD of different mass regions.
+RMSD1 corresponds to the root-mean-squared deviation for $A\geq10$, RMSD2 corresponds to the root-mean-squared deviation for $A\geq42$.
+Number1 represents the number of nuclei in calculating the RMSD1, number2 represents the number of nuclei in calculating the RMSD2.
+In summary, the accuracy of describing residual proton-neutron interactions based on the proposed method is better than that using empirical formulas, which will be helpful in future astrophysical applications.

 Fig. 2 shows the deviations between calculated and experimental values.
-The solid diamond in Fig. 2(a) represents the difference between the experimental value in the database AME2003 and the calculated value $M^{cal1}$; in Fig. 2(b) , solid diamonds show that the difference between the experimental value in the database AME2012 and the calculated value $M^{cal2}$; in Fig. 2(c), solid diamonds are plotted by using the difference between the experimental value in the database AME2016 and the calculated value $M^{cal3}$.
-These results demonstrate the feasibility and accuracy of using BP neural network to describe residual interaction.
-Therefore, we can predict the residual interaction of unknown nuclear mass on the basis of training model.
+The dot in Fig. 2(a) represents the difference between the experimental value in the database AME2003 and the calculated value $M^{cal1}$ (we obtained the calculated value based on AME2003); in Fig. 2(b) , dots show that the difference between the experimental value in the database AME2012 and the calculated value $M^{cal2}$(we obtained the calculated value based on AME2012); in Fig. 2(c), dots are plotted by using the difference between the experimental value in the database AME2016 and the calculated value $M^{cal3}$(we obtained the calculated value based on AME2016).